tarunjadhwani/sails-boilerplate/README.md

 $ CREATE DATABASE sails-boilerplate;
 ```

-Update the config for database in the application which is present in
+Update the config for database consumer application in the file present in
-sails-boilerplate/config/connections.js
+consumer-payments/config/connections.js

 ```sh
 $ grunt db:migrate:up